Edith Durham: Balkan expeditions

-Controversy
+Views and reception

-After being a fervent admirer of the Serbs which saw her write Through the Lands of the Serbs, followed by an anti-Austrian and pro-Yugoslav phase, Durham came to identify closely with the Albanian cause and championed the unity and independence of the Albanian people.
-She was strongly criticised by the advocates of a Yugoslav state, who supported the incorporation of the Albanian-populated region of Kosovo into Yugoslavia.
+After her anti-Austrian phase and initial support for the creation of Yugoslavia, Durham became anti-Serbian after the assassination of Franz Ferdinand.
+Durham was a firm critic of the 6th January Dictatorship.
 According to American scholars Thomas Cushman and Stjepan Meštrović, her eccentric personality and her incessant lobbying activity made her despised by the British Foreign Office.
-Becoming increasingly anti-Serb following the First World War, she denounced what she termed "Serb vermin" for having "not created a Jugoslavia but have carried out their original aim of making Great Serbia....
+She denounced what she termed "Serb vermin" for having "not created a Jugoslavia but have carried out their original aim of making Great Serbia....
 Far from being liberated the bulk of people live under a far harsher rule than before".

-Other, British intellectuals who were more pro-Serb sharply criticised her views.
+As she was a supporter of Albanian national aspirations, other British intellectuals who were supporters of the Yugoslav cause sharply criticised her views.
 Author Rebecca West included Durham in her description of the sort of traveller who came back "with a pet Balkan people established in their hearts as suffering and innocent, eternally the massacree and never the massacrer" (Durham sued West over this) and then went on to say: "The Bulgarians, as preferred by some, and the Albanians, as championed by others, strongly resembled Sir Joshua Reynolds's picture of the Infant Samuel".
 R.W.
 Seton-Watson commented that "the fact is that while always denouncing 'Balkan mentality', she is herself exactly what she means by the word".

 For their part, however, the Albanians held Durham in high regard and dubbed her "Mbretëresha e Malësoreve" (the "Queen of the Highlanders)".
 She was given an embroidered waistcoat by the government to thank her for lobbying the British government on behalf of the occupied city of Korçë.
 She was well received in the Albanian Highlands.